Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 The third step is about making a decision about your higher power.
 It requires you to look at how your commitment to yourself and your spirituality can help you on your road to recovery.

-Additionally, step 3 helps you understand how acting on your impulses have left a path of destruction behind you.
-This step allows you to see how the way you were living caused you to lose touch with your higher power.
-It also helps you understand and regain that connection.
+Additionally, step 3 helps you understand how acting on your destructive impulses has affected you and those around you.
+This step allows you to see how alcohol addiction has caused you to lose touch with your higher power.

 One of AA participants' most powerful tools in this step is the Serenity Prayer by Reinhold Niebuhr.
 The Serenity Prayer states: